EV Leases In 2026:

 Are There Additional State-Level Incentives for Leasing EVs?

-Yes, many states offer additional incentives, such as cash rebates, tax credits, or point-of-sale discounts.
+Yes — many states offer incentives such as cash rebates, tax credits, or point-of-sale discounts.
 Programs vary by location and may include income limits, vehicle requirements, or lease term minimums.
-Check here first and then check your state’s webpage on EV incentive programs for specific details.
+Check here first, then confirm on the official state site.

 What Are the Benefits of Leasing an EV?